Anknuten till Forskning

 My position as Head of department started in 2010.
 Earlier I was employed for several years as Medical Physicist at Karolinska Hospital.

 My tasks as head of department focus on management of clinic, research and education within the discipline.
-This includes identification of research- and development goals relevant to the clinical activity, and in alignment with the research and development goals of Karolinska University Hospital.
+This includes identification of research- and development goals relevant to the clinical activity, and in alignment with the research and development goals of Karolinska University Hospital and of Karolinska Insititute

 · My scientific production has led to 42 articles in peer-reviewed journals, three reports for SSM (Swedish Radiation Safety Authority), one report for the European Union, 1 book chapter.